 What does success mean to you?

-What changes in your audience do you seek to make with your art?
+What changes do you seek to make with your art?

-How have you constructed the bridges of your career?
+How have you construct the bridges of your career?

 Who do you consider your present artistic cohort?

 Well, I want to first start out by saying that Gustavo is a writing partner and love of my life.
 Then, professionally, Robyne Parrish is my fairy godmother.
 She is wonderful.
 She basically was the head of the transition from me being a student, not making any money, doing everything free to actually feeling that I had professional potential.
 She still does that for me, makes me feel that way.
 My second one: Mikey is so amazing to work with.
 I love how we produce things together.
 He helps me with projects.
 I help him with projects.
 He’s a wonderful writer and he knows how to make a screenplay just perfect enough to where it can be handed to me.
 Our working relationship is just fantastic.
 And he’s a great friend too.
 Third, is Gerard Falls, the director of The Capitol Encore Academy.
 He’s just a huge pusher for me to keep me going.
 He’s a big supporter of the theater company.
 Fourthly, Nicki Hart, she’s an actress and we’ve worked on I think, six projects now, and we just have this really great director-actor chemistry.
 She’s sort of like Tom Hanks to my Steven Spielberg or Uma to Quentin.
 And then the other artistic directors in town, Jeremy Fiebig and Mary Kate Burke; they’ve just been so wonderful on keeping me involved.
 I really do appreciate what they’ve done for me.
 And then just the other artists in Fayetteville, there’s so many, from the six year olds to the 60 year olds.
 There’s so many people that I’ve worked with in town and then there’s so many people that I haven’t quite got the chance to that I really would like to.